+92% of organizations are concerned about their cloud security posture.
 Cloud migrations are riddled with hidden security risks.
 It’s either data exposure during transfer or misconfigured infrastructure.
 Maybe it’s post-migration blind spots.
-Whatever the case, don’t fail to prioritize cloud migration security from day one.
+Whatever the case, don’t fail to prioritize cloud migration cybersecurity from day one.
 Those who do often see devastating breaches and compliance violations.

-With more businesses accelerating their move to the cloud, of course, you want to focus on speed.
-You’re under pressure to reduce costs and improve agility, so you cut corners and take risks with cloud security.
+With more businesses accelerating their move to the public cloud, of course, you want to focus on speed.
+You’re under pressure to reduce costs and improve agility, so you cut corners and take risks with cloud security measures.

 But in cloud security, saying shortcuts are expensive is an understatement.
 For this reason, you’ve got to embed security throughout the migration lifecycle.
 You just can’t tack it on afterward.